 At minimum, searches for primary literature should encompass both the MEDLINE (Ovid interface preferred) and either the Embase or CINAHL databases.
 Embase includes numerous non-MEDLINE journals, particularly from Europe and other non-US sources.
 Embase also has greater coverage of conference proceedings.
+Searching two primary databases also improves search sensitivity by incorporating two different indexing systems.
+The MEDLINE search should include the complete MEDLINE file including in-process citations.
 For CEP report topics related to nursing or the allied health sciences, CINAHL should be searched; for topics relating to mental health or psychology, PsycINFO should be searched.
 In addition, the Cochrane Central Register of Controlled Trials (CENTRAL: Wiley interface is preferred) should also be searched if comparative studies are expected to be found.
 Specialty databases such as the NICE Evidence Libraries on transfusion and stem cell transplantation should be searched when relevant to the topic at hand.